meken/sql-partitioned-tables/README.md

 ### The staging table

 The staging table is very similar to the source table, the only difference is that it will have at most 1 partition filled.
-This leads to in three partitions (an empty partition at both ends, plus the data partition) and hence 2 boundaries.
+This leads to three partitions (an empty partition at both ends, plus the data partition) and hence 2 boundaries.

 For our example where we keep 10 days worth of data up to 10th of May, this gives the following boundaries.